LionWeb-io/lionweb-typescript/packages/delta-protocol-impl/README.md

 * `.clientId`: the client’s ID.
 * `.model`: the managed model, as an array of nodes of `Concept`s that are marked as partition.
 * `.createNode`: a factory function that instantiates a node having the given classifier and ID.
-  The client ensures that that node is wired-up with an appropriate delta handler that intercepts changes and propagates these as commands to the connected LionWeb repository.
+  The client ensures that that node is wired-up with an appropriate delta receiver that intercepts changes and propagates these as commands to the connected LionWeb repository.
 * `.participationId`: defined after establishing a participation – see below.

 The first thing to do before manipulating the model, is to establish a **participation**, which is done as follows: